sauravraghuvanshi/100-Days-of-Azure/README.md

   * provides automation for your entire applicationn lifecycle
   * Allows to detect issues and bugs early on in your development lifecycle.

+* Tools for continious integration:-
+  * The right tools are important
+  * continious integration tools:- Jenkins, Atlassian Bamboo, Teamcity
+  * You would also implement your source code versioning tool such as Git and GitHub